Villagers of Jaduguda say radiation from uranium mines is impairing their children

 Way below normal background radiation, says UCIL

-Sudesh Kumar, representing the government of Jharkhand’s view, says that though radiation exists in low levels, there is not much radiation side effect visible in Jadugoda.
+Sudesh Kumar, representing the government of Jharkhand’s view, says that though radiation exists in low levels, there is not much radiation side effect visible in Jaduguda.
 “Unemployment is a far more serious issue in the area as compared to radiation,” Kumar says.

-UCIL refutes the claims by activists and media by saying that “It is very important to note that the background radiation exposure rate that can be attributed to radioactive material found throughout Jadugoda (1.1 milligray per year) is less compared to Kerala where the natural, background radiation level varies from 1.15 to 35 milligray per year”.
+UCIL refutes the claims by activists and media by saying that “It is very important to note that the background radiation exposure rate that can be attributed to radioactive material found throughout Jaduguda (1.1 milligray per year) is less compared to Kerala where the natural, background radiation level varies from 1.15 to 35 milligray per year”.
 Some background radiation happens naturally from the soil in the form of radon gas everywhere.

 On their website, UCIL also claims that “in response to media reports, UCIL arranged a few additional health and demographic surveys in the vicinity of the facilities.
 Some of these surveys were conducted in collaboration with the government of Jharkhand and doctors from various organisations like Tata Main Hospital, Jamshedpur and Bhabha Atomic Research Centre, Mumbai.
 The team unanimously concluded that the disease pattern seen in the vicinity of UCIL facilities cannot be ascribed to radiation exposure.”